-Mount Kilimanjaro is the highest mountain in Africa with its three volcanic cones, Shira, Kibo and Mawenzi, is a dormant volcano in Tanzania with its summit of 5,895 metres or 19,341 feet above sea level.
+Mount Kilimanjaro is the highest mountain in Africa and it has three volcanic cones, Shira, Kibo and Mawenzi, its a dormant volcano in Tanzania with its summit of 5,895 metres or 19,341 feet above sea level.
 Below we have listed other highest mountains in Africa.

 When you picture the landscape of Africa, the scorching desert of the Sahara and the rolling plains and savanna’s of the Serengeti come to mind.
 As it turns out, some of the most spectacular mountains in the world are found on the African continent, rivaling the Swiss Alps in terms of beauty, the magnificent Rocky Mountains as far as jagged, snow-topped peaks, and even Mt.
 Everest in terms of climbing prestige.

 Many of the mountains on our top ten list are volcanic in origin, while others are the result of ruptured plates on the earth’s crust.
 Some can be climbed with determination and a day’s worth of supplies while others require specialized equipment and extensive climbing experience.

 A few lie in ravaged, war-torn areas where political strife threatens everyday life.
 Each has a compelling story to tell.